Find a local pick your own farm here!

 What are Tayberries

-Tayberries are delicious when eaten fresh, offering a burst of juicy sweetness.
+Tayberries are delicious when eaten fresh, sweeter than blackberries and with a complex flavor.
 You can add them to fruit salads, smoothies, or enjoy them on their own as a healthy snack.
 Tayberries are also great for baking, as they hold their shape well and add a delightful flavor to pies, tarts, muffins, and jams.

 Tayberries are known for their excellent jam-making qualities.
 They are naturally high in pectin, which helps the fruit set into a rich and flavorful jam.